-Prior to each semester, there will be a designated registration period in which students will speak with their advisers and make choices for course selection.
+Prior to each semester, there will be a designated registration period in which students will speak with their advisers and make choices on course selection.
 Registration is done on-line.
 Instructions are available each semester in the published registration booklets.
-NOTE: Courses available at the time of registration may be subject to a minimum enrollment to be offered.
+NOTE: Courses available at the time of registration may be subject to cancellation based on enrollment.